dr-dotnet/dr-dotnet/CONTRIBUTING.md

       - Checkout the [architecture](ARCHITECTURE.md) and the [building guidelines](BUILDING.md) to get started
       - Make sure it builds and that tests are passing
       - Add changes in [CHANGELOG.md](CHANGELOG.md) and increment version (semver).
 The first line is parsed an becomes the release version in the CD pipeline.
+        - Prefer starting changelog entries with one of the following (in this order): Add, Update, Change, Improve, Remove or Fix.

 ## Project Spirit